There are plenty of reasons to add plants to your space, but did you know health benefits are one of them?

 NASA’s famous air purification study highlighted that one of the more remarkable benefits of indoor plants is their ability to improve the quality of the air around them.
 Not only do plants increase the oxygen in our homes, but their root systems are incredibly effective at removing volatile organic compounds (VOCs).

-VOCs such as Benzene, Formaldehyde, and Trichloroethylene are found in everyday materials like paint, carpets, and plastics.
+VOCs such as benzene, formaldehyde, and trichloroethylene are found in everyday materials like paint, carpets, and plastics.
 NASA discovered that houseplants act as natural air purifiers and can remove up to 87% of toxins in a day.
+The benefits of air purification do require a lot of plants to have a measurable effect—even more reason to build up your own indoor jungle.

 A similar study by the University of Michigan also showed that being around plants increased memory retention by up to 20%!
 If you’re feeling uninspired or having a hard time focusing, adding a few plants to your office or studio could be just what you need to unlock your next great idea.